stfc/PSycloneBench/ocean/nemo/nemolite2d/manual_versions/README.md

 # Manual versions of NEMOLite2D #

-## single_file_acc ##

-OpenACC versions of the single source-file form of NEMOLite2D with different optimisations applied.

-## psykal_serial ##
+The manual implemented version of NemoLite2D are divied in 2 subgroups:

+1. The PSyKAl implementations, which have each layer the applications already separated using the PSyKAl model but the ParallelSystem is implemented manually.
+In these implementations usually the Algorithm can be found in the `nemolite2d.f90` file, the manual PSy-layer is found on the `time_step.f90` and the kernels which are encoded as independent functions on the `time_step.f90` or the `../kernels` are used.
+These are:

-Various serial versions of the PSyKAl form of NEMOLite2D with different optimisations applied to the PSy layer in order to test their effect on performance (and the ability of Habakkuk [https://github.com/arporter/habakkuk] to predict it).
+- `psykal_serial`: Various serial versions of the PSyKAl form of NEMOLite2D with different optimisations applied to the PSy layer in order to test their effect on performance (and the ability of Habakkuk [https://github.com/arporter/habakkuk] to predict it).

-## psykal_acc ##
+- `psykal_omp`: OpenMP version of the PSyKAl form of NEMOLite2D.

+- `psykal_dm`: Distributed Memory (MPI) version of the PSyKAl form of NEMOLite2D.

-OpenACC version of the PSyKAl form of NEMOLite2D.
+- `psykal_acc`: OpenACC version of the PSyKAl form of NEMOLite2D.

-## opencl ##
+- `psykal_opencl`: OpenCL version of the PSyKAl form of NEMOLite2D.

+- `psykal_ompss`: OmpSs version of the PSyKAl form of NEMOLite2D.

+2. The "single\_file" versions that due to programming model limitations or code simplification the implementation is not separated into the PSyKal form.
+These are:

+- `single_file_acc`:
+OpenACC version of the single source-file form of NEMOLite2D with different optimisations applied.

+- `single_file_opencl_fortran`:
+OpenCL version of the single-file form of NEMOLite2D.
+This is a Fortran (using clFortran) data-parallel implementation of the non-PSyKAl form.

+- `single_file_opencl_c`:
-OpenCL versions of both the single-file and the PSyKAl form of NEMOLite2D.
+OpenCL version of the single-file form of NEMOLite2D.
+This is a C data-parallel implementation of the non-PSyKAl form.

+- `single_file_sycl`:
+SYCL version of the single-file form of NEMOLite2D.
+This is a C++ data-parallel implementation of the non-PSyKAl form.

+- `single_file_opencl_tasks_fortran`:
-There are C and Fortran (using clFortran) implementations of the non-PSyKAl form.
-A Fortran, PSyKAl-structured example is in opencl/fortran/psykal.
+OpenCL version of the single-file form of NEMOLite2D.
+This is a Fortran (using clFortran) task-parallel implementation of the non-PSyKAl form.
-The OpenCL kernels for all three of these benchmarks are in ../kernels/opencl.

-## psykal_omp ##
+- `single_file_sycl_tasks`:

-OpenMP version of the PSyKAl form of NEMOLite2D.
+SYCL version of the single-file form of NEMOLite2D.
+This is a C++ task-parallel implementation of the non-PSyKAl form.

+## Makefile ##
+A top-level Makefile is provided to recurse down to the multiple implementations, compile them and execute them using a common set of parameters (provided by the lop-level namelist).